-Knee pain is one of the most common reasons for people to seek orthopedic care.
+Knee pain, including meniscus tears, are one of the most common reasons people seek orthopedic care.
 The knee is a complex joint that complex arrangements of ligaments that create a modified hinge joint.

 Tears of the menisci are a very common injury and cause of knee pain.
 Many of these injuries happen to athletes during participation in a sport the involves cutting or pivoting.
 They plant their foot to change directions and the meniscus tears as the two bones twist over one another.
 However, these injuries are common in non-athletes as well.
 The meniscus tissue degenerates with time and becomes weaker.
 This weaker tissue is not as tough as the normal meniscus and is susceptible to tearing during an awkward twist of the knee.

 TYPES OF TEARS FROM TOP LEFT TO RIGHT: NORMAL MENISCUS, RADIAL TEAR, PERIPHERAL VERTICAL TEAR (THESE ARE OFTEN REPAIRABLE)